zachpmanson/notes/notes/Notes/Courses/UWA Computer Science.md

-Reviews and advice for all Computer Science, Cyber Security, and Data Science I completed at UWA.
+Reviews and advice for all Computer Science, Cyber Security, and Data Science units I completed at UWA.

-Just do Coders For Causes you will learn more in that than entire semesters of this degree.
+Just do [Coders For Causes](https://codersforcauses.org/) you will learn more in that than entire semesters of this degree.
+Learn how to use git as fast as possible then force all your group project members to use it.
+Narrow down your problems as much as possible, then google the most generic possible description of it.
+If you see someone using semicolons mid-sentence regularly it's probably Chris McDonald.

 ![[uwa-cits.png]]